jamesyang124/linkit/README.md

 ### Done Work & Notes

+12/14/2014

+- fix error in scroll top js code, store image that file size less than 32767 bytes by data-uri foramt, o.w. upload to AWS.

 12/13/2014

 - add `link` and `guid` for rss, looking feasible approach to use data uri for image downloading.